 If you are lucky enough to have a partner that has time to help you, or a family member willing to step in and help you can also let them watch kiddo while you sleep in the next room.
 That way they can come back and get you if needed and you can sleep knowing your little one is taken care of.

 These are just a couple of the ways I’ve been able to sneak in more sleep, but there are tones of others out there too.

 Balance your Diet

 Most of us know that things like sugar and caffeine or fast foods are quick sources of energy, but have little nutritional value and can result in a tired and cranky Mommy.
-And we all strive to eat a nutritios diet as much as possible, especially if we are breastfeeding since that means we are also feeding kiddo what ever we are eating.
+And we all strive to eat a nutritious diet as much as possible, especially if we are breastfeeding since that means we are also feeding kiddo whatever we are eating.

 But it also means we should be aware and try to avoid skipping meals since that messes with our blood sugar levels and can cause some pretty intense mood swings.

 I have found it is often the most convenient food I’m reaching for when I feel cranky and irritable, or even just plain hungry.
 So where possible make those something healthy, and if you have a